 These established links with the industry have also allowed past students to attend regular guest lectures where they have benefitted from talks delivered by social work professionals giving valuable insight into the industry and the career opportunities available.

 Both an academic qualification and, importantly, a professional qualification, this course is approved by Social Work England – this means that you’ll be eligible to apply for registration as a social worker on successful completion of your degree.

-Ranked 16 out of all institutions in the country for social work (Guardian University Guide 2022)
+Ranked 16th in the UK for social work (Guardian University Guide 2022)